KevinDeBenedetti/portfolio-nuxt/content/en/legal.md

 ---
-title: Legal Notice
+title: 'Legal Notice | Kevin De Benedetti'
-description: Here is the legal notice for the website.
+description: 'Here are the legal notices for the site.'
----
+h1: 'Legal Notice'
 ---

 ## Definitions